lunargon/FastAPI-simple-boilerplate/README.md

-# FASTAPI TEMPLATE
+# FastAPI Template

 ```
-First version still not have connect to db -- Coming soon
+This template has connect to sql and mongo database(s)
 ```

 ## Structure of this project: